How does my credit score affect car finance applications?

 Don’t let that put you off though, there are plenty of options that allow this.
 The most likely scenario is a guarantor personal loan, that you then use on a car.
 Do your research online specifically for guarantor car finance deals.
 You can use our car finance calculator, as our partner CarFinance247 does consider all circumstances, including guarantor options.

 A guarantor co-signs the agreement with you and is responsible for your repayments if for any reason you can’t make them.

 How can I improve my chances of being approved?

 Check your credit report

 While it’s not the only factor, it is worth ensuring your credit file is in tip-top shape before you apply.
 Some simple things could be holding you back.
-Check your report for free (for life) with CredAbility.
+Check your report for free (for life) with our member-only platform, CredAbility.
 Unsure what to look for?
 Start with these three, simple checks:

 - Are you registered on the electoral roll? - This shows proof of address to lenders and can improve your credit score quickly (by about 50 points!)

 - Look for mistakes - this can be errors in your name, address or accounts.
 Check for consistency and ensure they’re correct.
 If you spot something, contact the credit agency to get it fixed.

 - Register on the Rental Exchange Initiative - this is for renters, who can have their regular, on-time rent payments count towards their credit score.

 Discover 45 ways to improve your credit score in the short-term and the long-term.